Spitfire Records

-Spitfire Records was a subsidiary of Eagle Rock Entertainment located in New York City, United States.
+Spitfire Records was a subsidiary of Eagle Rock Entertainment located in New York City, New York.

 In September 1998, Paul Bibeau founded, launched and rapidly developed Spitfire Records Inc. from a two-man operation located in his home bedroom in suburban Long Island, New York, to one of the premier independent record labels worldwide.
 The label experienced consistent growth from start-up, Mr. Bibeau successfully negotiated a partnership with Eagle Rock Entertainment (Eagle Vision), a London, England-based audio and visual company.